glamod/cdm_reader_mapper/docs/tool-set-up.rst

 Tool set up
 ===========

-The **cdm**  toolbox is a pure Python package, but it has a few dependencies that rely in a specific python and module version.
+The **cdm_reader_mapper**  toolbox is a pure Python package, but it has a few dependencies that rely in a specific python and module version.

 From source
 ~~~~~~~~~~~